lauren/pick-a-color/README.md

 #### fadeMenuToggle

 Specifies whether the dropdown menu should fade in and out when it's opened and closed.
-This setting is overridden for mobile, which NEVER uses a fade because WOW they look terrible in mobile browsers.
+This setting is overridden for mobile devices, in which Pick-a-Color never ever ever uses a fade because WOW they look terrible in mobile browsers.

 ## Tested Browsers